 Mascha Gemein

-Dr. Gemein is an international scholar and educational developer with a particular focus on equity, intercultural learning, and evidence-based curriculum development.
+Dr. Gemein is an international scholar and educational developer with a particular focus on pedagogies of care, intercultural learning, and evidence-based curriculum development.
 She supports faculty and curriculum development through individual and small-group consultations, scheduled and on-demand professional development programs, and learning communities.
 She also serves as an advisor, coordinator, and faculty member of the College Teaching Program (GIDP).

 Courses: